kipkurui/Python4Bioinformatics/README.md

+# Python For Bioinformatics

+Introduction to Python for Bioinformatics - available at https://github.com/kipkurui/Python4Bioinformatics.

 <small><small><i>

-Introduction to Python for Bioinformatics - available at https://github.com/kipkurui/Python4Bioinformatics.
+## Attribution
 This is an adaptation of the Introduction to Python for Maths by [Andreas Ernst](http://users.monash.edu.au/~andreas), available from https://gitlab.erc.monash.edu.au/andrease/Python4Maths.git.
 The original version was written by Rajath Kumar and is available at https://github.com/rajathkumarmp/Python-Lectures.

-These notes have been amended and updated for the EANBiT Introduction to Python for Bioinformatics by Caleb Kibet and Audrey Mbogho.
+These notes have been greatly amended and updated for the EANBiT Introduction to Python for Bioinformatics by [Caleb Kibet](https://twitter.com/calkibet) and Audrey Mbogho.
 </small></small></i>

 # Quick Introduction to Jupyter Notebooks